 At this level, DOH recommends full-time in-person learning for all elementary students and hybrid learning for middle and high school, eventually moving to in-person for middle and high school.

-- In-person education with appropriate physical distancing and masks (for areas with low COVID activity)
+- In-person education in small groups with appropriate physical distancing and masks

-- A hybrid of in-person education and remote learning
+- A combination of small-group in-person education and remote learning

 - Enhanced remote learning

 Individual school district reopening plans vary based on their size and needs.
 Be sure to check with your school district for specific plans.